 This is a cross-sectional, qualitative-quantitative study carried out at a private institution of higher education in the city of Araguari (MG), Brazil.
-The study sample was calculated using F tests analysis of variance (ANOVA) one-way, consisting of 110 medical students regularly enrolled in the first semester of 2017.
-Students from the first to the eleventh term were included in the study, with those who were not following the regular hour load (students repeating failed modules), those who were under the age of 18, and those who did not properly fill out the research instruments being excluded.
+The study sample was calculated using F tests - one-way analysis of variance (Anova) and consisted of 110 medical students regularly enrolled in the first semester of 2017.
+Students from the first to the 11th term were included in the study.
+Those who were not following the regular hour load (students repeating failed modules), those who were under the age of 18, and those who did not fill out the research instruments properly were excluded.